SkyflowFoundry/ServiceNow/README.md

 #### Use this script
 This script is now stored as a secure function in Skyflow.
 Before using it, ensure that you have defined the vaultID, vaultURL and created the necessary environment variables (signingKey & consumerKey) provided in your Mastercom account.

-Now, secure functions can be triggered using a secure connection.
-In this case we will create an inbound connection then copy/paste the function ID that we previously created here.
+Now, secure functions can be triggered using a secure inbound connection.
 Once this connection is invoked, the function will automatically be triggered firing an API request to Mastercom as defined in the callMastercom function.

+# VROL
+This repository contains the full postman collection necessary to allow Skyflow to send/receive sensitive data from the VISA dispute management service - VROL.

+Note: these examples are not an officially-supported product or recommended for production deployment without further review, testing, and hardening.
+Use with caution, this is sample code only.

+## Prerequisites

+- Create or log into your Skyflow account
+- Create a vault and relevant schema to hold your data
+- Create a service account and download the credentials.json file
+- Copy your Vault URL, Vault ID and Account ID and store within your postman environment variables.
+- Ensure you have created the required mTLS certs to allow Skyflow to authenticate the VROL services.
+- Finally, execute the attached postman collection "VROL Package" by running all requests in its default order.

+#### Use this collection
+This collection creates an outbound connection which when invoked passes the API payload to VROL and receives back the raw response.
+Before using it, ensure that you have defined the vaultID, vaultURL and created the necessary mTLS certs provided in your VROL account and updated your postman collection.